-JSON object · Cloudflare Firewall Rules docs
+Firewall rules JSON object

 - Block requests with a specific user agent.

 Requests from the office IP range using the user agent to block would trigger both rules, but we cannot both allow and block the request.
-To solve this problem, the Firewall Rules follow a strict ordering depending on action and priority.
+To solve this problem, firewall rules follows a strict ordering depending on action and priority.

 Cloudflare prioritizes rules in descending order, such that priority 1 is first and rules with no priority are last.
-For rules of equal priority, Cloudflare orders them by action using the following order of precedence:
+For rules of equal priority, Cloudflare orders them by action according to their order of precedence

-In the example above if no priority is set, the
+.
+In the example above, if no priority is set, the rule

 allow request from the office IP range would apply because the allow action has a higher precedence than block.

-To reduce the risk of unintended behavior, it's best to explicitly specify the desired priority for potentially conflicting rules.
+To reduce the risk of unintended behavior, it is best to explicitly specify the desired priority for potentially conflicting rules.